·

 ingredients for vegan eggs benedict

-For the “egg” I’m using our good buddy tofu.
+• Tofu Egg – For the “egg” I’m using our good buddy tofu.
 I wanted to keep this simple, and tofu works out great for that.
+You can also make a Tofu Egg Patty like I do in my Breakfast Sandwich and skip the Yolk Sauce if you like.

 how to make vegan eggs benedict